 You’ve heard all the claims—working out on a rowing machine gets all the major muscle groups of the body engaged, 84% of the total muscle mass to be exact!
-But have you wondered exactly what muscles does a rowing machine work out?
-Is the promise of a full-body workout true?
+But have you wondered exactly what muscles do rowing machines work?
+Is the promise of a full body workout true and what are the benefits of rowing?
 Find the answer to your questions below.

 What are the phases of a rowing stroke?

-You know all about this, or you may have seen how strokes are executed.
-So just a recap, there are four phases to a stroke which are the following:
+You know all about this, or you may have seen how a rowing stroke is executed.
+So just a recap, there are four phases to a rowing stroke which are the following:

-All your major muscles participate in completing every single stroke, with 60% of the power coming from the legs, 25% from the core, and 15% from the arms.
-So if you thought that rowing was primarily an upper-body workout, you couldn’t be more wrong.
+All your major muscles participate in completing every single rowing stroke on a rower, with 60% of the power coming from the legs, 25% from the core, and 15% from the arms.
+So if you thought that rowing was primarily a low impact upper body workout, you couldn’t be more wrong.

 Let’s take each phase of a stroke and see which muscles contribute to complete the motions.

-Position: Start with your seat in the forward position, abdominals tightened, upper body slightly bent forward, knees bent, thighs forming an acute angle with the shins, and heels close to the seat.
-Grip the rowing handle with your arms stretched out to the front.
-Flex your feet towards you while preparing to pivot for the next phase.
+Rowing Position: Start with your seat in the forward position, abdominals tightened, the upper part of your body slightly bent forward, knees bent, thighs forming an acute angle with the shins, and heels close to the seat.
+Grip the rowing handle with your arms fully extended to the front.
+Flex your feet towards you while preparing to pivot for the next phase of the rowing stroke.

-Muscles worked: thigh and leg muscles (quadriceps or quads, hamstrings, calves, sartorius, tibialis anterior), abdominals (rectus abdominis or abs), lower back muscles (spinal erectors), and upper body muscles (deltoids, traps, triceps, serratus anterior a.k.a. “big swing muscle” or “boxers’ muscle”)
+Muscles Used: thigh and leg (quadriceps or quads, hamstrings, calves, sartorius, tibialis anterior), abdominals (core muscles – rectus abdominis or abs), lower back muscles (spinal erectors), and shoulder muscles (deltoids, traps, triceps, serratus anterior a.k.a. “big swing muscle” or “boxers’ muscle”)

 There are three sub-phases to the drive, each focusing on a different muscle group: